mritunjaysharma394/vowpal-wiki/murmur2-vs-murmur3.md

 I found some evidence among our test-suite examples that random collisions may sometime act as some kind of regularization and the surprising result is a lower average loss at the end.

 ### Sample charts

+Note, some charts have clipped X and/or Y ranges since otherwise the difference is too small to easily see.
+I did run all test on all the 12 ..
+30 bit range.

+Also, not all charts have the same comparison criterion.
+Criterion was chosen to emphasize difference.

 [[http://yendor.com/Img/wsj-m2-vs-m3-colpct.png]]